alexmojaki/instant_api/README.md

 You can find more details, including the standard error codes for some typical errors, in the [JSON-RPC protocol spec](https://www.jsonrpc.org/specification#error_object).

-The HTTP status code depends on which flavour of the API you use.
-The central JSON-RPC endpoint will always (unless a request is not authenticated, see below) return the code 200, even if there's an error, as standard clients expect that.
-Since the method paths are not quite JSON-RPC, they may return a different code in case of errors.
-In particular an invalid request will lead to a 400 and an unhandled error inside a method will cause a 500.

 To return your own custom error information, raise an `InstantError` in your method, e.g:

 ```python